npg70/galbreath-old/sources/kintyre-families.md

 * [John Galbraith](/people//galbraith-john-china-1871.md), b.
 1871 "China"

     * NOTE: When not piping, China's day job was working at a distillery (like his father)
+    * BIO: Archibald Galbreath, son of John Galbreath and Mary McTaggart, born Campbeltown 25 Aug 1842, and baptized Campbeltown 25 Sep 1842.
+He died 22 Sep 1896.
+He married at Campbeltown 8 Dec 18693 to Agnes O'May, daughter of William O'May and Margaret Milloy.
     * BIO: John "China" Galbraith, son of Archibald Galbraith and Agnes O'May, He died Campbeltown 5 Mar 19561.
 Umarried?

 ---